rknightuk/rknight.me/src/links/2024/2024-01-24-where-is-all-of-the-fediverse.md

   feed: https://blog.benjojo.co.uk/rss.xml
 ---

-An interesting look at where all the instamces are being hosted as well as some insight into how to even work that out.
+An interesting look at where all the instances are being hosted as well as some insight into how to even work that out.